Dejulia489/Dejulia489.github.io/_posts/2017-05-06-CreateHyperVVM.md

 ## Update Help

 We will need to leverage the help documentation for this module to better understand the Functions we have at our disposal.
 I find it useful to review all the commands in a new module to get a feel for what it is capable of.
 You can gather a lot just from the name of the command, however sometimes the command doesn't always do what we expect it to do.
-This is where the help documentation comes to the resuce.
+This is where the help documentation comes into play.

 ###### We can use the snippet below to update our help files.